edjeffery/Haskell_Coursework_1/README.md

-# Haskell Coursework 1
+# Functional Programming Coursework 1
-First coursework in Functional Programming module
+This is the first coursework in my Functional Programming module.
+The aim is to write an adventure game using Haskell.